Scout24/yum-repo-server/README.md

 Creating a new repository involves sending a POST request with the name of the repository in the body to <code>$host/$repo_base</code>.
 This will create a new resource (the new repository) underneath the repository base, which means you can access your new repository at <code>$host/$repo_base/$new_repo_name</code>

+#### Repository deletion
+A static repository can be deleted when sending a DELETE request to the repository (/repo/repo-to-delete).
+It can be protected from deletion when its name is listed within the <code>/etc/yum-repo-server/non-deletable-repositories<code> file.
+Virtual repositories that were linked to the deleted static repository, will not be deleted or changed.
+The virtual repositories will deliver HTTP 404 sites as long as the static repository does not exist again or the link is changed manually.

 #### Upload to an existing repository
 As a consequence, uploading a RPM to an existing repository involves sending a POST request containing the RPM file in a form element called rpmFile.
 The request is send to <code>$host/$repo_base/$repo_name</code>
 It creates a new resource underneath <code>$repo_name</code>.